chestercodes/chester.codes/content/posts/026-2019-12-10-automating-dotnet-versioning-1-synver/post.md

 ("MyProject.MyClass", "new MyProject.MyClass : System.Void -> MyProject.MyClass")
 ```

-We can see the `namespace`, `MyMethod`, `class` and default constructor present.
+We can see the text representations of the `namespace`, `MyMethod`, `class` and default constructor respectively.

-Syntactic Versioning creates source and target representations of the library and then can derive the magnitude change using the following rules.
+Syntactic Versioning determines source and target representations of the API and then can derive the magnitude change using the following rules:

-- **Major** - if any tuples in the source set are not present in the target set, this is a Major change
+- **Major** - if any tuples in the source set are not present in the target set, this is breaking the APIs backwards compatability and therefore a Major change
-- **Minor** - if any new tuples are present in the target set then this is a Minor change
+- **Minor** - if any new tuples are present in the target set then this is extending functionality and is a Minor change
 - **Patch** - if the sets are the same then this is a Patch change

 If `MyClass` then has another method `MyMethod2` added to it: